Learn about many of the available medications in our database.

 The needle cover on the pre-filled syringe contains dry, natural rubber (a derivative of latex).

 How should I use this medication?

 Epoetin alfa is available only as an injection, which is given subcutaneously (under the skin) or intravenously (into a vein).
-People who receive the medication under the skin can usually be taught to self-administer the medication.
+People who receive the medication under the skin can usually be taught to give themselves the medication.
 Be sure you understand exactly how it is to be injected, as instructed by your doctor or nurse.
 People who need to receive the medication into a vein will need to have the medication administered by a doctor or nurse.

 For children with chronic renal failure, the starting dose for anemia is 50 units (IU) per kilogram body weight, given 3 times a week.

 For adults with chronic renal failure, the starting dose for anemia is 50 to 100 units per kilogram of body weight, injected three times a week.